e-vinci/web3-2025/src/data/post/course-lessons/lesson-4-advanced-state.md

 Because of the time constraint, we will not be registering our routes to the openAPI documentation.
 We will not be validating the request payload according to that documentation neither.
 In a professional project, these are necessary actions because you want to guarantee to people using your API that the documentation is up to date and enforced.
 You can try to do it as an additional exercice, taking inspiration from the [template](https://github.com/edwinhern/express-typescript/blob/master/src/api/user/userRouter.ts).

-You can delete the `api-docs` folder, and adapt the health-check router and server.ts
+You can delete the `api-docs` folder, and adapt all routers to not use the documentation registry anymore.
+You can also delete the swagger route from server.ts

+Confirm that everything is till working by opening your health check page.

 #### **Set Up Expense Module**: